ert78gb/google-pubsub-emulator/readme.md

 host (string) | empty | If it is empty the'localhost' of google default value is used.
-It can take the form of a single address (hostname, IPv4, or IPv6) port (number) | empty | If it is empty the emulator selects a random free port. debug (boolean) | false | If it is true, it writes the console.logs of the emulator onto the main process console.
+It can take the form of a single address (hostname, IPv4, or IPv6) port (number) | empty | If it is empty the emulator selects a random free port. debug (boolean) | false | If it is true, it writes the console.logs of the emulator onto the main process console. topics (array) | [] | If it is contains values then the wrapper create the missing topics.
+You should set the full identifier of the topic 'projects/<project-name>/topics/<topic-name>'

 ## Methods